HM Prison Dartmoor: Modern operations

 The "Dartmoor Jailbreak" is a yearly event, in which members of the public "escape" from the prison and must travel as far as possible in four days, without directly paying for transport.
 By doing so they raise money for charity.

 In September 2013, it was announced that discussions would commence with the Duchy of Cornwall about the long-term future of HMP Dartmoor.
 In January 2014 it was stated on the BBC news website that the notice period with the Duchy for closing is 10 years.
 In November 2015 the Ministry of Justice confirmed that, as part of a major programme to replace older prisons, it would not renew its lease on the prison.

 It was announced in October 2019 that HMP Dartmoor would close in 2023, but in December 2021 it was confirmed that, following negotiations with the Duchy, it would remain open beyond 2023 and for the foreseeable future.

+The Duchy of Cornwall's 25-year lease of the prison to the Ministry of Justice, signed in 2022 when the then-Prince Charles was Duke of Cornwall and taking effect in 2023, was valued at £37 million.
+After Prince William became Duke of Cornwall, the lease provided him with £1.5 million in annual payments.
+The lease was brought to wider attention in 2024.
+On 25 June 2026, William stopped receiving the payments and instead directed the funds towards community development rather than continuing to derive income from an unused prison.

+Radon

 The region, and the prison, is contaminated by hazardous radon gas generated by the decay of uranium in the region's bedrock, and prison walls.
 In 2023, 96 inmates of the prison were evacuated due to this.
 According to one source no inmates or staff are said to have suffered adverse health effects from radon poisoning at HMP Dartmoor, although this is disputed.

 In 2024, Dartmoor's 682 prisoners were transferred to other prisons due to the unsafe levels of radon, and the prison closed for radon mitigation.
-While the closure was stated to be "temporary" (although no planned reopening date was announced), Princetown villagers expressed doubt that the jail would ever reopen because of the complications of rehabilitating such an old building, although a new 25-year lease of the prison from the Duchy of Cornwall had been entered into in 2023.
+While the closure was stated to be "temporary" (although no planned reopening date was announced), Princetown villagers expressed doubt that the jail would ever reopen because of the complications of rehabilitating such an old building, although a new 25-year lease of the prison from the Duchy of Cornwall had been entered into in 2023 which was criticised in a report by the Public Accounts Committee.
 Radon concentrations of 14 times the permissible limit have been recorded in the prison, and in 2025 about 500 inmates and staff, many of whom attributed serious health problems including cancers to radon, were planning to sue the Ministry of Justice.